Best Cheap Health Insurance in Alabama (2026)

 Find Cheap Health Insurance Quotes in Alabama

-- You pay more for health insurance as you get older.
-Rates rise slowly in your twenties and thirties before increasing rapidly in middle age.
+- You pay more for medical insurance as you get older.
+Rates rise slowly in your 20s and 30s before increasing rapidly in middle age.
 A 60-year-old in Alabama pays more than twice as much as a 40-year-old for the same level of coverage.

-Alabama residents pay $55 per month for marketplace coverage on average if they qualify for discounts based on their income.
+Alabama residents are expected to pay around $121 per month for marketplace coverage on average if they qualify for discounts based on their income.

 Low-cost Alabama health insurance plans by city